 "Strong momentum will be carried into the 2018 financial year, with volume growth of 7 percent and further productivity gains expected," Mackenzie said.

-He reiterated BHP's commitment to its conventional petroleum business that includes operations in the Gulf of Mexico, saying there were opportunities to make money over the next couple of decades.
+He reiterated BHP's commitment to its conventional petroleum business, saying the company sees opportunities to make a lot of money from conventional oil over at least the next couple of decades.

-At the bottom line, BHP swung to an attributable profit of $5.89 billion from a record loss of $6.39 billion a year ago.
+At the bottom line, BHP swung to an attributable profit of $5.89 billion from its record loss of $6.39 billion a year ago.